treyhunner/treyhunner.github.com/source/_posts/2024-11-14-python-black-friday-and-cyber-monday-sales-2024.markdown

 If you know of another sale (or a likely sale) **please comment below** or email me.

+## Read more about Python Jumpstart

+Want to read more about my new self-paced Intro to Python course that's on sale?
+See [this blog post](https://treyhunner.com/2024/11/new-python-jumpstart-course/) on why I made Python Jumpstart and how it's structured.
+Get it by Monday to **save $100**.

 [python jumpstart]: https://www.pythonmorsels.com/courses/jumpstart/overview/
 [adam post]: https://adamj.eu/tech/2024/11/18/django-black-friday-deals-2024/
 [oreilly]: https://learning.oreilly.com/signup/?promotion_code=CYBERWEEK24